jimclemens/GCDProject/CodeBook.md

 >Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012
 >This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors
 >or their institutions for its use or misuse.
 Any commercial use is prohibited.
 >Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+###Units: All units are as per the original dataset and are not repeated here to eliminate possible error
+or confusion.
+Refer to the original dataset documentation (particularly features_info.txt, included in the repo) for sampling methodology and the calculations performed in the original data gathering.

 ###Column	Variable Name	Definition